clementjambon/TinyRobotEngine/README_ROBOT.md

 ### Setup

 Please start by following the initial installation instructions of TinyChatEngine.
+Make sure that `nlohmann-json` is properly installed.

 Compile the executable using
 ```shell